U

 • Access-controlled storage and internal permissions

-• Deletion upon request or retention for reorders (agreed policy)
+• Deletion upon request or controlled retention for reorders

 What's included in the sampling phase?

-• Initial sample based on specs or references
+• Initial sample based on references or specs

 • Material and construction optimization suggestions

-• Spec sheet / BOM draft for scaling
+• Spec sheet and BOM draft for scale-up

 How do you manage handmade variation and tolerance?